usfm-bible/tcdocs/proposals/2023/u23003_biblical_references.md

 The subheading text in the `\s1`[^1] is associated with 1:14 rather than 1:13.
 We might reference the word Four via `1:14!s1!3`.

 By saying that non verse paragraphs are associated with the first word in the following verse paragraph, we get around any confusion.
 For example, if a subheading occurs before a paragraph that does not start with a new verse, then the subheading is associated with the first word of the new paragraph, and so as part of the previous verse.
+Notice that here we are deviating from a strict refinement model.
+In effect, we refine inwards if appropriate, but if something in the reference is best dealt with by expanding the refinement, we do that.
+In this case, an expansion of the refinement goes out to the paragraph and all preceding subheading paragraphs.

 Section heading markers are identified in the USFM grammar with a marker category of `sectionpara`.
 The current list as of 3.1.1 is cd, cl, iex, mr, ms, ms1, ms2, ms3, mte, mte1, mte2, r, restore, s, s1, s2, s3, s4, sd, sd1, sd2, sd3, sd4, sp, sr.

+The `\\\\cl` marker is interesting.
+There are two ways it is used, either before the first chapter or following any particular chapter.
+In both cases it is a paragraph marker.
+Following a chapter it is treated like any other section heading.
+Before chapter one it is referenceable like an introductory paragraph.

 ## Introductory Paragraphs